tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ```

 Since the RestingState subclass inherits from the main Experiment class, the same three user inputs as described above (see section 1) need to be entered.
 The program will ask for the following additional inputs to be specified in the console:
-1. The type of scans on which the analysis needs to be performed.
-Enter REST for resting-state data or EMO for emotion task data (this input-dependent attribute is inherited from the \_\_init__ method of the Preprocessing class).
+1. The type of scans to be used for the analysis (this input-dependent attribute is inherited from the \_\_init__ method of the Preprocessing class).
+Enter REST for the resting-state data.
-2. The name of the ROI mask used for the analyses, as listed in the working directory.
+2. The name of the ROI mask used for the analysis, as listed in the working directory.
 It is recommended that a probability map of the amygdala is used.
 3. The nature of the ROI mask specified in step 2.
 Enter 1 for a binary ROI mask, or 2 for a probabilistic one.
 4. An optional prefix to indicate what version of the ROI mask should be used for the analyses.
-It is recommended that the mask is transformed to subject/native space using the procedure described in section 4.1, which generates an output native space ROI mask in the subjects' T1 directory.
-Enter cic to utilize this version of the native ROI mask.
+It is recommended that the mask is transformed to subject/native space using the procedure described in section 4.1, which generates an output native ROI mask in the T1 directory of each subject.
+Enter cic to utilize this output (of section 4.1) native ROI mask.
 5. An optional prefix to indicate the exact functinoal scan identifiers on which the analysis needs to be performed.
 It is recommended that the realigned functional images are used at this stage.
 Enter r for the realigned functional scans.

-The ROI regressor process creates two output CSV files in the resting-state scan directory called (e.g.) data_dir > NIFTI_MARS_REST > xm13101101 > xm13101101_5_1 > **xm13101101_5_1_lh_roi regressor.csv**/**xm13101101_5_1_rh_roi regressor.csv**.
-These files can be used to define the predictor-of-interest in the voxel-wise connectivity analysis described in section 4.5.
+The ROI regressor process creates two output CSV files in the resting-state scan directory called (e.g.) data_dir > NIFTI_MARS_REST > xm13101101 > xm13101101_5_1 > **xm13101101_5_1_lh_roi regressor.csv** and **xm13101101_5_1_rh_roi regressor.csv**.
+These files can be used to define the predictor-of-interest signal used in the GLM specified in the voxel-wise connectivity analysis, as described in section 4.5.

 ### 4.3 Confound regressors